FrustratedGameDev/txts/slides/proj1c/001_Slides.md

 <img align=center src="../img/theprocess.png">

+* These rules were used as guidelines to determine what belonged in our repository

 # Key Papers

-We have been able to identify 4 papers that we will base our literature review on.
+We have been identified 4 papers to be our key articles for our literature review.

 * Cowboys, Ankle Sprains, and Keepers of Quality: How Is Video Game Development Different from Software Development?
 * Game Development: Harder Than You Think